Hello Pizza

 desserts, one of Hello Pizza's specialties.
 I have seen cans of olive oil, and I do not know whether they were

-for sale, but I know that quite a few interesting items are available if one is in search of a specific thing.
+for sale, but I know that quite a few interesting items are available if one is in search of something specific.

 The counter where one views the ovens and the food preparation area provides several opportunities